-Introduction "Organizations are now convinced of the benefits that AI can bring.
+"Organizations are now convinced of the benefits that AI can bring.
 They are now asking themselves where and how they should invest."
-Gordon Schembri, Principal Digital Technology, GE Oil & Gas This research is a pragmatic guide to help organizations in their AI investment decisions.
-We analyzed more than 50 AI use cases regarding their adoption, complexity and benefits.
+Gordon Schembri Principal Digital Technology, GE Oil & Gas.

+This research is a pragmatic guide to help organizations in their AI investment decisions.
+We analyzed more than 50 AI use cases regarding their adoption, complexity, and benefits.
 We surveyed senior executives from nearly 1,000 organizations around the world that are already implementing AI; see the research methodology at the end of the paper for more details.
-We also spoke to academics - as well as AI-focused executives at global companies, startups and vendors - to gather perspectives in four areas: - 1.
-What concrete benefits are organizations seeing from AI today? - 2.
-What use cases are bringing the most benefits? - 3.
-Where should organizations invest? - 4.
-What steps are essential to getting started with an AI strategy and roadmap?
+We also spoke to academics - as well as AI-focused executives at global companies, startups, and vendors - to gather perspectives in four areas:

+- endors to gather perspectives in rour areas. - What use cases are bringing the most benefits? - Where should organizations invest? - What steps are essential to getting started with an AI strategy and roadmap?